 - Constantine French Institute

 - Tlemcen French Institute

 - Annaba French Institute

 Cooperation between France and Algeria is characterized by the extreme diversity of fields and the great many players (administrations, local government bodies, associations, NGOs, etc.), which reflect the vitality of a relationship rooted in history and human and family ties.
-The full extent of this cooperation can be read on the website of the French Embassy in Algiers: Website of the French Embassy in Algiers.
+The full extent of this cooperation can be read on the website of the French Embassy in Algiers.